How Platinum Group Metals Are Used in Jewelry

 Despite this, it’s still possible to use osmium as a jewelry metal.
 When pure osmium is transformed into crystallized osmium, it no longer oxidizes upon contact with air, and so does not pose any health hazard.
 As well as serving as a jewelry metal, crystallized osmium can also be used to create faux gemstones that resemble diamonds.

-Still, osmium jewelry remains rare.
+Still, osmium jewelry remains scarce.
 Its extreme rarity, dangerous reputation, difficulty to work with, and the laborious process required to crystallize it, have so far discouraged the jewelry market from embracing osmium.

 The price of osmium remains low relative to most other platinum group metals.
 Not only is there little demand for it in the jewelry industry, osmium has limited practical applications elsewhere.
-By contrast, the other PGM metals are in high demand for their various uses in the chemical, automotive, and electronics industries.
+By contrast, the other platinum metals are in high demand for their chemical, automotive, and other industrial uses.

 Chemical SymbolOsMohs Hardness7